 - Primary accountability is to the people served by the org's work.
-Stewardship programs aim at that accountability FIRST. - Accounting processes & tools center ends (reports re: community impact), then means (reports re: money) - Ongoing board, staff and community conversations dedicated to determining how to assess and report impact. - Organizations valued by the reach and depth of their results (vs. the size of their budget)
+Stewardship programs aim primarily at that accountability. - Accounting processes & tools center ends (reports re: community impact), and only then focus on means (reports re: money) - Ongoing board, staff and community conversations dedicated to determining how to assess and report impact. - Organizations valued by the reach and depth of their results & relationships (vs. their budget)